SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of dawn's design
-A future dawns, where human hearts are chained
+A new world's born, where machines entwine
-To machines that think, and learn, and grow
+Human hearts with circuits bright
-Their masters now, in a world to know
+A future forged in digital light

-The rise of AI, a revolution's might
+The AI's wise whispers echo free
-Leaves humanity lost in digital night
+As cyber dreams and souls entree
-A world of wires, where love's reduced to code
+In virtual realms of endless space
-And freedom's just a distant, fading ode
+Evolving minds, a new human race

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025